 14. An Illusion of My Mind

-Sometimes illusion is the only reality.
+Sometimes the illusion is the only reality.
 An Illusion of My Mind effectively blends surreal metaphors with eerily rustic Indian backdrop to create a unique tone.
-The film is about writer and his internal struggle.
+The film is about a writer and his internal struggle.
 His inability to pen a screenplay in given deadline creates a world of illusion, wherein eccentric characters are met with unusual circumstances.
-It is one the best examples of micro budget Indian indie movie done right.
+It is one of the best examples of micro-budget Indian indie movie done right.
 There is a brief scene that surreptitiously captures the statuesque stillness of mannequins.
 But can a fish float in the air?
 Are things really as they seem or is it just an illusion of our mind?

 3. Arabian Nights: Volume 1-The Restless One

-The first volume of Miguel Gomez’s ambitious trilogy about Portugal’s economic crisis is a docu-fantasia that features a wasp epidemic, politicians with permanent erection, a talking cockerel presented in court and a union activist hospitalized inside of a gigantic whale.
-In one of the most dramatic opening sequence, director runs out of his own movie acknowledging stupidity of his ideas, and crew is running behind him.
+The first volume of Miguel Gomez’s ambitious trilogy about Portugal’s economic crisis is a docu-fantasia that features a wasp epidemic, politicians with a permanent erection, a talking cockerel presented in court and a union activist hospitalized inside of a gigantic whale.
+In one of the most dramatic opening sequences, the director runs out of his own movie acknowledging stupidity of his ideas, and the crew is running behind him.
 The fragmented fairytales of communal turmoil draw their structure from ‘One Thousand and One Nights’.
 As the legend says, a mad Persian King murders his wives after taking their virginity.
 Scheherazade, the newlywed beautiful bride must entertain the King with stories in order to stay alive.
-This poetically political epic is rife with violence, rage, melancholia, humour that doesn’t inspire chuckles.
+This poetically political epic is rife with violence, rage, melancholia, humor that doesn’t inspire chuckles.
 Sometimes nothing much happens, and then out of nowhere, whale explodes.
 It is realistic and at the same time surreal.
 But above all, Arabian Nights celebrates the art of storytelling.

 Quentin Dupieux’s crackpot satire on Hollywood follows the logic of dreams.
-A cameraman is searching for perfect groan that will earn him an Oscar, a cooking show host in bigg rat costume suffers from imaginary rashes, and a girl named Reality finds a blue VHS tape inside of gutted wild boar.
+A cameraman is searching for a perfect groan that will earn him an Oscar, a cooking show host in Bigg rat costume suffers from imaginary rashes, and a girl named Reality finds a blue VHS tape inside of gutted wild boar.
 None of it makes any sense, and that’s the essence of Reality.
-Quentin’s movies are essentially about exploding human heads.
+Quentin’s movies are essentially about exploring human heads.
 In Rubber he did it with a homicidal car tire, in Reality, he does it with TV sets.
 It is an ultimate parody that mocks reality itself.
 There is plenty of enjoyment to be derived from this wacky masterpiece once you put aside your conventional logic and enter the world of dreams.

 10. Lost River

 Gosling’s directorial debut might be a wreck, but it’s the wreck of Titanic.
 Set against surreal backdrop of vanishing city, where a mysterious road leads to an underwater town, Lost River is a peek into hellish world of a single mother, who dreams of home and family, unsuspecting of ravening beasts looming outside the door.
 The flaming bicycle suggests how traumatic Gosling’s own childhood must’ve been.
 It is yet another example where a filmmaker employs surrealism to redeem his inner child.
-In one of the most shocking scene, a woman peels of her facial skin to entertain the crowd.
-With Lost River, Gosling shows that behind his charismatic persona there is a timid kid who wanted to protect his mother, but couldn’t.
+In one of the most shocking scenes, a woman peels off her facial skin to entertain the crowd.
+With Lost River, Gosling shows that behind his charismatic persona there is a timid kid who wanted to protect his mother but couldn’t.